ocaml/platform-blog/turn-your-editor-into-an-ocaml-ide.md

 ## Ocp-indent for indentation

-Most editors provides some kind of indentation "out of the box".
+Most editors provide some kind of indentation "out of the box".
 However recently a good chunk of the OCaml community has moved to using ocp-indent for fine-tuned indentation: